Skip to content

 First Run

-Run with dry_run enabled on first launch to preview changes without modifying your AniList data.
+Run with dry_run enabled on first launch to preview changes without modifying your list data.

 Provider Settings